Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 \section{Numerical Solutions}

 In this section we present the numerical solutions to the differential equations given in Section \ref{S2}.
-Note that in the Subsections \ref{SSB}, \ref{SSC} and \ref{SSD} we take $\alpha=\beta$ in order to explore the behaviour of varying charge, mass and overall coupling.
+Note that in the Subsections \ref{SSB} and \ref{SSC} we take $\alpha=\beta$ in order to explore the behaviour of varying charge, mass and overall coupling.
 We note that since $\alpha$ and $\beta$ have different dimension there is a dimensional constant that relates the two.
 Since the only dimensional quantity in \eqref{2} is $M_P^2$, the dimensionally correct relation between $\alpha$ and $\beta$ will be proportional to $M_P^2$.
 In subsection \ref{SSE} we take $\alpha\neq\beta$ in order to explore the effects of different couplings between the scalar and gravity, and the scalar and the electric field.
 In subsection \ref{negb} we investigate the case where we take $\beta<0$.
+Throughout this section we set $r_h=1$ since the solutions are given in the dimensionless parameter $r/r_h$ and $r_h$ can be arbitrarily chosen, along with the other parameters, to give a black hole with the desired mass.